San Francisco 49ers vs. Green Bay Packers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Of 16 games last year, San Francisco had five with over 50.5 points scored, its current matchup's total.
+- Last year, San Francisco's games went over 50.5 points scored, its current matchup's over/under, five (out of 16) times.

-- Green Bay's games went over 50.5 total points scored in 11 of 18 matchups last season.
+- A total of 11 Green Bay games last season (out of 18) went over 50.5 total points scored.

-- The 49ers and the Packers combined to average 4.8 more points per game a season ago than the over/under of 50.5 set for this matchup.
+- The two teams averaged a combined 4.8 more points per game (55.3) a season ago than this matchup's total of 50.5 points.

-- Opponents of these teams averaged a combined 47.5 points per game last season, 3.0 fewer than the over/under for this matchup.
+- Opponents of these two teams averaged a combined 47.5 points per game last season, 3.0 fewer than the over/under for this game.

-- The average over/under the 49ers had set in matchups last year was 3.4 less points than this outing's point total.
+- The average total the 49ers had set in matchups last year was 3.4 less points than this outing's point total.

-- The average over/under for Packers games in 2020 was 0.3 more points than the point total of 50.5 for this outing.
+- Packers games in 2020 averaged an over/under of 50.8 points, 0.3 more than the point total in this matchup.

 49ers stats and trends

-- San Francisco won seven games against the spread last season, while failing to cover nine times.
+- San Francisco compiled a 7-9-0 record against the spread last season.

-- The 49ers covered the spread twice when favored by 3 points or more last season (in seven opportunities).
+- The 49ers covered the spread once last season (1-4 ATS) when playing as at least 3.5-point favorites.

-- A total of eight of San Francisco's games last season went over the point total.
+- San Francisco's games hit the over eight out of 16 times last season.

-- When San Francisco recorded more than 23.1 points last year, it was 4-3 against the spread and 4-3 overall.
+- San Francisco was 4-3 against the spread and 4-3 overall last season when the team recorded more than 23.1 points.

-- In games that San Francisco piled up more than 334 yards last season, the team was 6-7 against the spread and 6-7 overall.
+- San Francisco was 6-7 against the spread and 6-7 overall when the team picked up more than 334 yards last season.

-- Last season the 49ers turned the ball over 31 times, 13 more than the Packers' takeaways (18).
+- The 49ers turned the ball over 31 times last year, 13 more turnovers than the Packers forced (18).

 - Click over to SISportsbook and get the latest odds on this matchup.